zoom-c/docs/trezor-user/settingup.rst

 .. image:: images/welcometosetup.png

 Enter a new name for your TREZOR device and press Continue.
 You should see a matrix of question marks.
-Now go on to :doc:`Entering your pin <enteringyourpin>`.
+Now go on to :doc:`Entering your PIN <enteringyourpin>`.

 .. toctree::
    :maxdepth: 2